AdobeDocs/experience-platform.en/help/xdm/data-types/browser-details.md

 | `viewportHeight` | Integer | The vertical size in pixels of the window the event was displayed inside.
 For a web-view event, this is the browser viewport height. |
 | `viewportWidth` | Integer | The horizontal size in pixels of the window the event was displayed inside.
 For a web-view event, this is the browser viewport width. |

-For more details on the mixin, refer to the public XDM repository:
+For more details on the field group, refer to the public XDM repository:

 * [Populated example](https://github.com/adobe/xdm/blob/master/components/datatypes/browserdetails.example.1.json)
 * [Full schema](https://github.com/adobe/xdm/blob/master/components/datatypes/browserdetails.schema.json)